tlsnotary/notary-server/README.md

 ```

 ## API
+All APIs are TLS-protected, hence please use https:// or wss://.
 ### HTTP APIs
 Defined in the [OpenAPI specification](./openapi.yaml).

 ### WebSocket APIs
 #### /ws-notarize
 ##### Description
-To perform notarization using the session id (unique id returned upon calling the /notarize endpoint successfully) submitted as a custom header
+To perform notarization using the session id (unique id returned upon calling the /notarize endpoint successfully) submitted as a custom header.

 ##### Custom Header
 X-Session-Id